sagemath/trac_to_gh/Issue 2245.md

 # Issue 2245: abvar -- increase the doctest coverage to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2245

 Original creator: was